-#7 Updated by Eymert Versteegt about 1 month ago
+#7 Updated by Eymert Versteegt 3 months ago

 should be fairly easy to implement (but not for me: I can read code in most languages easily, but do not have the time or experience to effectively develop something like this).

 TVheadend does already have the EPG, Timeshift and recordings features.
 Only thing which is needed, is to stitch them together.
 Example workflow:

 - Choose which services to 'record' continuously, which TVHeadend will then do and split the recordings based on the EPG.